YancyLuo/simple-server/README.md

 Because essentially it's always accessing local server.

 ## introduce
 The main function is to open the server under a folder.
 We can access it and get the files marked with the file type and folders.
 The server also simply implemented some other functions: compression, range request and caching.
-My goal is practice, although they are not useful.（English practice day day 😂）
+My goal is practice, although they are not useful.